flutter/devtools/packages/devtools_extensions/README.md

 You can add a DevTools extension to an existing pub package, or you can create a new package that provides a DevTools extension only.
-In both these scenarios, the end-user must list a dependency on the package providing the DevTools extension in order to see the developer tool in DevTools.
+In both these scenarios, the end-user must list a dependency on the package providing the DevTools extension in order to see the extension in DevTools.

 When an app that depends on your package is connected to DevTools, your extension will